QingZ11/nebula-website/content/en/posts/nebula-graph-being-on-hacker-new-front-page/index.md

 Then I realized that we made it to the front page!
 Yahoo!

 ## Why could we hit the front page?

 I have been thinking about the reasons why we could make it to the front page.
 To be honest, I don't know.

 But the following factors to my knowldge can be taken into consideration:

 1. **The community is interested in graph database**

 To me this should be the No.1 reason we can sit on the front page for nearly 20 hours.
-People are interested in the topic, so they clicked on the link, hence the opportunity to upvote and comment.<br />
+People are interested in the topic, so they clicked on the link, hence the opportunity to upvote and comment.

-<br />We received many comments in this regard:
+We received many comments in this regard:

 ![image](https://user-images.githubusercontent.com/56643819/74310801-f8121300-4da8-11ea-9f8b-41f8d3b93d74.png)